 Our particular vision of a libertarian socialist society—and the specific path we intend to take to get there—will emerge out of the discussions and activities of the LSC itself.
 We believe radical democracy is an ongoing participatory process of deliberation, renegotiation, and collective self-determination.
 It is for the people themselves to decide what the world they wish to live in is to be.
 Our inability to describe the precise contours of the liberated society is rooted in the simple fact that democracy is inherently a work in progress, continually created and recreated by its participants.

 In short, wherever domination exists—of bosses over workers, of men over women and gender nonconformists, of states over subjects, of whites over people of color, of human society over the rest of the web of life—we seek to replace it with equality, cooperation, love, and mutual respect.
 Ours is a vision of total liberation, not just in some far-flung revolutionary future but here and now.

-Please e-mail email@example.com with your DSA dues paying receipt e-mail from National or your local DSA chapter.
+Please e-mail firstname.lastname@example.org with your location and your dues paying receipt e-mail from National or your local DSA chapter.
 If this is hard to get a hold of, let us know if there's someone who's already in the LSC who can vouch for you.
 The welcoming e-mail from National DSA to your address is enough for us.
 We want to make sure that all of our members are DSA members and this is the easiest way of doing so.